Jakayus/StrayToots/README.md

 - Log into an instance using iPhone companion app

 Watch App:
-- View user's home timeline
+- View user's timelines on instance
 - "Favourite" a Toot
 - "Boost" a Toot
 - "Bookmark" a Toot